Sean Lock: Comedic style

-Lock was known for his surreal style, deadpan delivery, and dry humour.
+Lock was known for his surreal style, deadpan delivery and dry humour.
 The Guardian stated that he was "celebrated for his carefully crafted surreal content and imaginative observational wit".
-Lock stated that comedy is not always easy, saying: "The real secret ... is every day spending tedious hours straining over a blank sheet of paper trying to think of something funny.
-Some days I'd rather try and lay an egg."
+Lock stated that comedy is not always easy, saying: "The real secret [...] is every day spending tedious hours straining over a blank sheet of paper trying to think of something funny.
+Some days I'd rather try and lay an egg".

 Ed Power of The Daily Telegraph described his persona as "studiedly obtuse".
 He said Lock's topics included political correctness, "existential woe", and the difficulties of being a football supporter which gave him "irresistible everyman quality".
-Power described him as "a Samuel Beckett trapped inside a Tommy Cooper punchline."
-Power also suggested that his persona was so convincing because it matched what he was like off-stage.
+Power described him as "a Samuel Beckett trapped inside a Tommy Cooper punchline".
+Power also suggested that his persona was so convincing because it matched his off-stage persona.
 Fellow comedian Harry Hill said, "People are tempted to pigeonhole him as dark or surreal but he was more than that.
 He had a playful side; a wide-eyed wonder at the world".

 During an interview with Bill Bailey on the Channel 4 show Comic's Choice, Lock listed Sam Kinison and Lenny Bruce as his main comedy influences.
-On the BBC Radio 2 show "Talking Comedy" he listed Paul Merton, Steven Wright, Jasper Carrott, Les Dawson, Jerry Sadowitz, Kenneth Williams and Hylda Baker as his favourite comedians.
+On the BBC Radio 2 show Talking Comedy, he listed Paul Merton, Steven Wright, Jasper Carrott, Les Dawson, Jerry Sadowitz, Kenneth Williams and Hylda Baker as his favourite comedians.

 Personal life

 Lock and his wife, Anoushka Nara Giltsoff, had two daughters, born in 2004 and 2006, and a son born in 2009.
 The family lived in the Muswell Hill area of London.

 Lock was diagnosed with skin cancer in 1990, attributing the condition to overexposure to the sun while working as a builder in the early 1980s.
 After seeing his doctor, he was referred to a dermatologist at Guy's Hospital, London, and made a full recovery.
 In May 2012, he gave his support to a Sun Awareness event at the hospital.

-Lock was a supporter of Chelsea F.C. and was an active supporter of the Muswell Hill soup kitchen.
+Lock was a supporter of Chelsea and was an active supporter of the Muswell Hill soup kitchen.
 In December 2020, Lock made a video to help raise funds for Edible London, a charity that aimed to provide ingredients for a million meals to help those struggling in lockdown.
 In the clip, he quipped, "I'm Sean Lock.
 You may know me as that bloke off the telly whose name you can't remember."